-(a) All development within the Core 1 and Core 2 Transect shall provide Pubic Spaces in the form of greens, court-yards, squares, plazas or similar spaces that promote social interaction.
-These public spaces shall be interconnected by orientation or multi-use trails. (b) Building Setbacks shall be 0' to 15' (build to line of 15').
-On curvilinear streets, the setback may vary slightly but the intent for the building to engage the street and provide consistent pattern, rhythm and form shall not be compromised.

-(e) Block widths shall not be over two-hundred feet (200').
+- (a) All development within the Core 1 and Core 2 Transect shall provide Pubic Spaces in the form of greens, court-yards, squares, plazas or similar spaces that promote social interaction.
+These public spaces shall be interconnected by orientation or multi-use trails. - (b) Building Setbacks shall be 0' to 15' (build to line of 15').
+On curvilinear streets, the setback may vary slightly but the intent for the building to engage the street and provide consistent pattern, rhythm and form shall not be compromised. - (c) On the Boulevard and Main Street street types, a minimum of 85% of block width must be building frontage. - (d) Building heights may vary but shall not exceed 60-feet or five stories. - (e) Block widths shall not be over two-hundred feet (200').
 A pedestrian pass-through measuring at least 40' in width that provides pedestrian access to a publicly accessible courtyard, square, green or other similar public space designed to encourage social activity and provide for a sense of shared space may serve to define a block.
-These public spaces are intended to be outside rooms that may be used for dining, entertainment, meeting space, pocket parks, community functions or any other similar use provided said
+These public spaces are intended to be outside rooms that may be used for dining, entertainment, meeting space, pocket parks, community functions or any other similar use provided said space is available to the general public and is generally open and inviting.